 Spectacularly beautiful and incredibly remote feeling, this hidden lake is a challenge to get to and a paradise to arrive to.
 Wonderfully beautiful, untouched wilderness hiking.
 Endless hiking opportunities beyond Cirque Lake.
 Trailhead must be reached by canoe, amazing!
 Challenging trail to Cirque Lake due to its steepness, however the trail is short and should pose no difficultly for a moderately experienced weekend hiker.

 Elfin Lakes is a wonderfully accessible mountain paradise at the southern end of the mighty Garibaldi Park.
 An amazing destination on its own, Elfin Lakes is also part of a gateway to so much more.
 The Gargoyles, Little Diamond Head, Opal Cone...
 There is a wonderful, extremely well equipped hut and campsites as well as a ranger station at the lakes.
 Staying at the amazing hut costs $15, cash only.
-You can pay with cash using an envelope drop-box at the trailhead or at the hut or you can pre-pay through the BCParks site online.
+You can pay with cash using an envelope drop-box at the trailhead or you can .
 Which sounds expensive until you see it.
 It looks more like a ski lodge than a mountain hut.
 Complete with solar powered lights, heat, propane stoves and room for 33 to sleep.
 You will find envelopes to pay at the trailhead.
 Camping away from the hut costs $10.
 Once again that seem expensive, but the area is very beautiful and popular so park rangers are nearly always around to keep things nice and functional.
 The Elfin Lakes trail starts out ascending through deep forest, reaching the Red Heather Hut after 5k.
 This is a small warming hut equipped with a wood stove complete with a stack of wood free to use.
 Though sleeping here is for emergencies only, the Red Heather Hut is warm and welcoming.
 The final 6k from this hut to Elfin Lakes takes you along a beautiful ridge with amazing views of snowy mountains all around.
 The sheer distance of this snowshoeing trail ranks it as difficult.
 Also, there is a considerable amount of elevation gain and loss along the way and you move through several gradual peaks and valleys...

 Elfin Lakes is a stunning mountain paradise.
 Deep forest, lush green meadows, hills, valleys, and mountains all around.
 The trail is a fairly challenging, and consistently ascending route through this magnificent wilderness near the southern end of Garibaldi Provincial Park.
 This Diamond Head entrance to Garibaldi Park in Squamish is quite busy, however, even on popular weekends it is nice and serene.
 The 11 kilometre length to the Elfin Lakes Hut, spreads out the hikers quite a bit and the terrain around the hut offers endless hiking opportunities in a number of directions.
 What an amazing place, Garibaldi Provincial Park is!

-is the centre and base for much of the hiking in .
+is the centre and base for much of the hiking in Garibaldi Park.
 The is located on the amazing, turquoise shores of this massive and mostly undisturbed mountain lake.
 There are no trails around the perimeter of the lake with the exception of the small section leading to the campsite, so your view of the lake is a sea of unnaturally coloured water ringed by swaths of forest and a magnificent glacier towering in the distance.
 The water is painfully cold, though plenty of brave hikers swim here as well as camp.
 The camping area is well laid out and stretches deep into the forest with 50 tent clearings.
 You can, except for the busiest of days, put your tent out of earshot and sight of others.
 The trail to Garibaldi Lake from the Rubble Creek trailhead, just off of the Sea to Sky Highway takes about two hours.
 You gain a fair amount of elevation, 900 metres in just 9k, trailhead to lake.
 Partway along the trail to Garibaldi Lake the trail forks.
 Right to Garibaldi Lake and left goes to another beautiful campground, Taylor Meadows.
-Beyond Taylor Meadow and Garibaldi Lake is the amazing Black Tusk.
-Black Tusk, and Garibaldi Lake can be done in one long 30k dayhike, trailhead to trailhead, but expect to take 8-10 hours.
+Beyond Taylor Meadows and Garibaldi Lake is the amazing Black Tusk.
+Black Tusk, Taylor Meadows and Garibaldi Lake can be done in one long 30k dayhike, trailhead to trailhead, but expect to take 8-10 hours.
 The Garibaldi Lake trailhead is located just 25 minutes north of Squamish.
 Keep your eye out for the hard to miss highway sign.

 is amazingly beautiful with its huge size and unbelievable colour.
-The trails are beautiful and well signed and laid out in the well organized .
+The trails are beautiful and well signed and laid out in the well organized Garibaldi Provincial Park.
 The trails are relatively easy and there is quite a lot to see.
 Black Tusk, Taylor Meadows and Panorama Ridge are all within hiking distance and some of the most amazing hikes around.
 The only slight downside to Garibaldi Lake is the somewhat uneventful trail to the lake.
 With the exception of the last 3k before the lake, the trail is deep forest and switchbacks.